pedrofdaza/pedrofdaza/README.md

-- 🌱 I’m currently learning Python.
-Completed 300h Python programming course on Tokio school.
-Furthermore, I have been recently certified as Python Certificate Associate Programming by the Python institue.
-- 💞️ I’m looking to collaborate on different projects related to data analysis using Python as a technology.

 ## About Me
 Hello!
 I'm Pedro Fernandez, a seasoned Project Manager with over 8 years of international work experience across several industries.